xp44mm/Notebook/Compilers/Finite Automata.md

-﻿## 3.6 Finite Automata
+## 3.6 Finite Automata

 We shall now discover how Lex turns its input program into a lexical analyzer.
-At the heart of the transition is the formalism known as finite automata.
+At the heart of the transition is the formalism known as *finite automata*.
 These are essentially graphs, like transition diagrams, with a few differences:

-1. Finite automata are recognizers; they simply say "yes" or "no" about each possible input string.
+1. Finite automata are *recognizers*; they simply say "yes" or "no" about each possible input string.

 2. Finite automata come in two flavors:

-   (a) Nondeterministic finite automata (NFA) have no restrictions on the labels of their edges.
+   (a) *Nondeterministic finite automata* (NFA) have no restrictions on the labels of their edges.
 A symbol can label several edges out of the same state, and ε, the empty string, is a possible label.

-   (b) Deterministic finite automata (DFA) have, for each state, and for each symbol of its input alphabet exactly one edge with that symbol leaving that state.
+   (b) *Deterministic finite automata* (DFA) have, for each state, and for each symbol of its input alphabet exactly one edge with that symbol leaving that state.

 Both deterministic and nondeterministic finite automata are capable of recognizing the same languages.
-In fact these languages are exactly the same languages, called the regular languages, that regular expressions can describe.[^4]
+In fact these languages are exactly the same languages, called the *regular languages*, that regular expressions can describe .[^4]

 [^4]: There is a small lacuna: as we defined them, regular expressions cannot describe the empty language, since we would never want to use this pattern in practice.
 However, finite automata can define the empty language.
 In the theory, Ø is treated as an additional regular expression for the sole purpose of defining the empty language.

 ### 3.6.1 Nondeterministic Finite Automata

-A nondeterministic finite automaton (NFA) consists of:
+A *nondeterministic finite automaton* (NFA) consists of:

 1. A finite set of states S.

-2. A set of input symbols ∑, the input alphabet.
+2. A set of input symbols ∑, the *input alphabet*.
 We assume that ε, which stands for the empty string, is never a member of ∑.

-3. A transition function that gives, for each state, and for each symbol in ∑ ∪ {ε} a set of next states.
+3. A *transition function* that gives, for each state, and for each symbol in ∑ ∪ {ε} a set of *next states*.

-4. A state s_0 from S that is distinguished as the start state (or initial state).
+4. A state s~0~ from S that is distinguished as the *start state* (or *initial state*).

-5. A set of states F, a subset of S, that is distinguished as the accepting states (or final states).
+5. A set of states F, a subset of S, that is distinguished as the *accepting states* (or *final states*).

-We can represent either an NFA or DFA by a transition graph, where the nodes are states and the labeled edges represent the transition function.
+We can represent either an NFA or DFA by a *transition graph*, where the nodes are states and the labeled edges represent the transition function.
 There is an edge labeled a from state s to state t if and only if t is one of the next states for state s and input a.
 This graph is very much like a transition diagram, except:

 a) The same symbol can label edges from one state to several different states, and

 b) An edge may be labeled by ε, the empty string, instead of, or in addition to, symbols from the input alphabet.

-Example 3.14 : The transition graph for an NFA recognizing the language of regular expression `(a|b)*abb` is shown in Fig. 3.24.
+**Example 3.14:** The transition graph for an NFA recognizing the language of regular expression `(a|b)*abb` is shown in Fig. 3.24.
 This abstract example, describing all strings of a's and b's ending in the particular string abb, will be used throughout this section.
 It is similar to regular expressions that describe languages of real interest, however.
 For instance, an expression describing all files whose name ends in `.o` is `any*.o` , where **any** stands for any printable character.

 Figure 3.24: A nondeterministic finite automaton